meruff/go-trailhead-leaderboard-api/README.md

 ```

 Add an offset to the end of the filter will allow you to offest your badge query by that many.
 For example, because the API only returns 30 at a time, `/badges/module` will only get you the 30 most recent badges of type module.
 To get the next 30 you would call `/badges/module/30` to offset the query and return the next 30 badges.
 [Example](https://go-trailhead-leaderboard-api.herokuapp.com/trailblazer/matruff/badges/module/30)

+## Special Thanks

+Thanks to both [@Patlatus](https://github.com/Patlatus/Salesforce-Trailhead-Api-Hack) and [@krankekatze](https://github.com/krankekatze/trailhead-batch) for the inspiration to build this.
+Check out their repos for related solutions.